Updated December 2022

 Programs are designed to prepare you for entry-level office jobs in areas like accounting clerk, marketing assistant, account manager, office administrator, and client services coordinator.

-☑️ A business administration degree takes longer to complete, generally 3 to 4 years.
+☑️ A business administration degree takes longer to complete, generally three to four years.

 Business administration degrees go deeper into each topic area.
 They also include more elective classes, such as international business or corporate social responsibility.